joomla/joomla-cms/grunt-readme.md

 http://blog.teamtreehouse.com/install-node-js-npm-windows.
 If you are running on OSX we recommend installing Node with brew.

-Then navigate on command line to the Joomla Install and run the following command
+Then navigate on command line to the Joomla install and run the following command

 `npm install`